 Mycobacteria are called acid-fast bacilli because they are rod-shaped bacteria (bacilli) that can be seen under the microscope following a staining procedure in which the bacteria retain the color of the stain after an acid wash (acid-fast).

 A few different tests may be used to help identify AFB as the cause of an infection:

-- AFB cultures are used to diagnose active M. tuberculosis infections, infections due to nontuberculous mycobacteria, or to determine whether TB-like symptoms are due to another cause.
-They are used to help determine whether the TB is confined to the lungs (pulmonary disease) or has spread to organs outside the lungs (extrapulmonary disease).
+- AFB cultures are used to diagnose active M. tuberculosis infections as well as infections due to nontuberculous mycobacteria.
 AFB cultures can also be used to monitor the effectiveness of treatment and can help determine when a person is no longer infectious.
-Though this test is more sensitive than an AFB smear, it takes longer for results to become available.
-Mycobacteria grow more slowly than other types of bacteria so positive identification may take days to several weeks, while negative results (no mycobacterial growth) can take up to 6 to 8 weeks to confirm.
+Though culture is more sensitive than an AFB smear, positive results may take days to several weeks, while negative culture results (no mycobacterial growth) can take up to 6 to 8 weeks to confirm.

 When is it ordered?

 AFB testing is ordered when:

 - Someone has signs and symptoms that suggest an active TB lung infection (pulmonary) or other mycobacterial lung infection, such as: